EmmanuelCorrales/emmanuelcorrales.github.io/_drafts/2018-09-26-deploy-rails-nginx-puma-to-ec2-with-ubuntu.md

 # subnet-0b9e54cc7752c940e
 {% endhighlight %}

-We have created a VPC and a subnet inside it but we still can't launch an EC2 instance.
-Well we can but we won't.
-Not yet because it is still not accessible through the internet.
-The internet traffic won't pass through the VPC.
-It needs an internet gateway attached and the subnet properly routed.
+We have created a subnet inside the VPC but we still can't launch an EC2 instance.
+Well we can but we won't, not yet, because the subnet we created is **private** and not accessible from outside the AWS infrastructure.
+We have to make this subnet **public**.
+We must first make the VPC accessible from outside AWS infrastructure.

 #### <a name="allow_internet" />Allow internet access via Internet Gateway
+We are going to create and attach an Internet Gateway to our VPC.
 Execute the command below to create an internet gateway.
 It should return the id of the internet gateway if it was successfully created.

 {% highlight bash %}